-Reverend and Mrs. Moon came to the United States with their family in 1971.
+Reverend and Mrs. Moon came to the United States in 1971, followed soon after by their children (1973).
 By 1974, just a short time later, Reverend Moon acquired St. Joseph's Normal Institute, a novitiate and high school in Barrytown, New York, run by the Christian Brothers, a Roman Catholic lay order.
 In less than two years from the time of this purchase, Reverend Moon dedicated this property to founding the Unification Theological Seminary (UTS), hiring faculty with a makeup unprecedented in the history of theological, higher education.
 Founding this school became the springboard of world ecumenical theology and activity that fundamentally changed the landscape of religious scholarship in our time.

 Organizations and events arose steadily and abundantly from the fertile soil of UTS's first faculty.
 The founding faculty included professors from Methodist, Reformed, Roman Catholic, Greek Orthodox and Jewish faiths.
-Within two years of its founding, ecumenical conferences were being hosted on campus that attracted scholars and religious leaders from a broad range of denominational backgrounds.13
+Within two years of its founding, ecumenical conferences were being hosted on campus that attracted scholars and religious leaders from a broad range of denominational backgrounds.15